wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 ## What you'll build

-This example explains how to use JIRA Connector to create an issue, and read it.
+This example explains how to use the JIRA Connector to create an issue and read it.

 It will have two HTTP API resources, which are `createIssue` and `getIssue`.